Maseerah03/Maseerahs-LearnsConnect/COURSES_SETUP_README.md

 # Course Management Setup Guide

 ## Overview
-This guide explains how to set up the course management functionality for tutors in the EduXperience platform.
+This guide explains how to set up the course management functionality for tutors in the LearnsConnect platform.

 ## Features Added